HuangJingGitHub/HuangJingGitHub.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am now a robotics researcher at an EAI startup.
-Previously, I was a postdoctoral fellow at the Multi-Scale Medical Robotics Center, Hong Kong, and also with the Department of Mechanical and Automation Engineering, The Chinese University of Hong Kong, working with Prof. [Kwok Wai Samuel Au](https://biomedirobotics.com/au-kwok-wai-samuel/).
+Previously, I was a postdoctoral fellow at the Multi-Scale Medical Robotics Center, Hong Kong, and the Department of Mechanical and Automation Engineering, The Chinese University of Hong Kong, working with Prof. [Kwok Wai Samuel Au](https://biomedirobotics.com/au-kwok-wai-samuel/).

 I completed my Ph.D. at CUHK in 2023, as a member of [Bioinspired Robotics & Medical Technology Group (BMT)](https://biomedirobotics.com/).
 I was visiting [SU Lab](https://cseweb.ucsd.edu/~haosu/) at UCSD in 2024.
 Before that, I obtained my B.E. in mechanical and automotive engineering from Tsinghua University.